 The thing about talking too much about plans is, you lose lots of time and energy building a castle in the sky, instead of just building the damn castle.
 As Reinhold Messner famously* stated, “Every word a castle builder speaks is a brick that could have been laid.”

 Anyway, remember when products would come to market, instead of half-baked ideas coming to Kickstarter?

 I’m a little hesitant to talk about our latest mini-proj, the build-out of the new trailer, but I saw something awesome today that I wanted to share in the form of a blog post, and I can’t really give an update without mentioning it.
 We’re building out the new trailer.
+It led us to the discovery of new products such as the best rv black tank treatment.
 If you follow our pictures instead of our blogwords, then you already knew that.
 400 amp-hours, y’all!

 Anyway, the awesome thing I saw was on 8am this morning.
 A Japanese competition climber, who started climbing on real rocks only a few months ago, just did an 8C/V15 in Japan.
 He says he trains very intuitively:

 What I normally do at my home gym, Project which Dai Koyamada owns, is checking my body condition of basic elements like to see whether my body moves in right way or not and to check holdings.
 And I have a fixed route to observe my body condition by climbing it.
 Adding to above, I climb harder route to find out what I am not good at and I should do to get over it.
 I always try to be aware of finding and getting over a weak point.

 So there you have it.
 In other news, we haven’t been training for climbing at all.